serverless-platform/serverless-platform/README.md

 See how it works follow the Kickstart Guide that will help you to Build your First Serverless Infrastructure Product that don't needs a Third Party Platform to run On.

 Just like the introduction of the personal computer in 1977, DIREKTSPEED Serverless Platform is at the forefront of a technological revolution empowering everyday people.
 Join the movement and subscribe for the latest news and updates on this innovative technology that ingreeds them all.

+There are Owners and there are Renters.
+Be an Owner.
+Start to care about photos, music, collections... company and own stuff all that You have created!